Asraf-JS/M365-Copilot-Workshop/07-copilot-powerpoint/README.md

 ---

+## Why Copilot-generated slides don't work with templates

+When Copilot builds a presentation, it places content using text boxes rather than PowerPoint's built-in layouts and placeholders.
+The slides look fine on screen, but when you apply a corporate template, nothing snaps into place.
+Fonts, colours, and positioning all have to be fixed manually because the slide structure doesn't match what the template expects.

+The way around this is to use PowerPoint VBA to build the presentation instead.
+VBA can create slides using proper layouts, fill real placeholders, insert native charts and tables, and respect the active theme.
+The result is a presentation that works correctly with any template from the start.

+The prompt in Part 5 walks you through this with a step-by-step workflow: you describe your presentation to an AI assistant, it produces a slide-by-slide blueprint for you to review, and only after you approve the outline does it generate the VBA code.
+You then paste that code into PowerPoint and run it.

+> **Note:** This approach works in PowerPoint 365 desktop.
+You will need to enable the Developer tab to access the VBA editor.
+Go to File > Options > Customise Ribbon and check the Developer box.

+---

 ## Tips for Copilot in PowerPoint

 - The better your Word document, the better the generated presentation.
 Clean headings and clear sections in Word translate directly into well-structured slides.